StephenZKCurry/Android-Study-Notes/Android/View知识体系.md

     if (child == null) {
         throw new IllegalArgumentException("Cannot add a null child view to a ViewGroup");
     }

-    // addViewInner() will call child.requestLayout() when setting the new LayoutParams
-    // therefore, we call requestLayout() on ourselves before, so that the child's request
-    // will be blocked at our level requestLayout();
+    requestLayout();
     invalidate(true);
     addViewInner(child, index, params, false);